jamesyu30/nba-stats-library/README.md

 NBA Stats Library is a lightweight React (Vite) frontend paired with an Express backend that surfaces NBA player and game information through simple, cache-friendly API endpoints.
 It supports browsing active players, viewing box scores and player game stats, viewing up to date standings, the ability to compare players, and saving favorites (client-side cookies).
 Data is sourced from public NBA endpoints (https://github.com/swar/nba_api/tree/master); additional information about the project can be found in the about tab.

 ## Website
 The demo of the react frontend is hosted on Render and can be found at this [link](https://nba-stats-library-o2e9.onrender.com/).
 The website lacks functionality due to the lack of backend.
-The backend unfortunately could not be hosted because the NBA API blocks requests from cloud hosting services such as AWS (which render and a bunch of other services uses).
+The backend unfortunately could not be hosted because the NBA API blocks requests from cloud hosting services such as AWS and DigitalOcean (which render and a bunch of other services uses).
 More information about the issue is found [here](https://github.com/bttmly/nba/issues/41) and [here](https://github.com/seemethere/nba_py/issues/88).

 ## Prerequisites
 - Node.js 18+ (recommended)